 Your business is entering new markets, and you need a local address

-Small business owners use virtual addresses because it helps them maintain privacy in their personal life.
+Small business owners use virtual mail addresses because it helps them maintain privacy in their personal life.
 Additionally, some communities and municipalities have laws against operating a business from home.
 Keeping your professional interests separate is always a good idea, as it reduces risk and liability and keeps those parts of your life neat and tidy.

-If you expect to receive mail regularly, a virtual address might not be the best or most economical option.
+If you expect to receive mail regularly, a virtual mail address might not be the best or most economical option.
 Before choosing this option, be sure the service lines up with your ongoing needs and budget.
 Earth Class Mail’s virtual business address will scan or forward your incoming mail as needed.
 You can be confident of receiving your mail promptly no matter where you are in the world.

 Check out our virtual address plans today to get started.